 Felting and loading the entire roof.

 This process took approximately 3 1/2 months including all of the inspections and one major change by the architect to relocate some of the exterior walls and the interior plumbing.
 We were able to complete this much work in a short period of time by having experienced subcontractors that have worked together on many of our jobs.
-We also had standard weekly meetings between the home owners, the architect, the interior designers, the subcontractors owners and SDCR to insure all questions were answered and any conflicts resolved.
+We also had standard weekly meetings between the home owners, the architect, the interior designers, the subcontractors and the SDCR team to insure all questions were answered, changes were understood and any conflicts resolved.

-Following will be the finished pictures.
-We have placed masonite over the wood floors for protection until the home owner has completed moving in.
+Following are the finished pictures.
+We had placed masonite over the wood floors for protection until the home owner had completed moving in.

 " I would like to take a moment and thank you for the great job you did remodeling my new home in Poway.
 As you know, I interviewed several contractors in the beginning.
 I chose you because you promptly returned my calls and answered any questions even though you had not been awarded the contract.